MaximeKjaer/kjaer.io/_posts/2014-11-24-discussing-this-design.md

 The first thing that I want to mention is that I wrote it by hand.
 I did use a few of [Codyhouse's "nuggets"](http://codyhouse.co/), but the rest was painstakingly written by me, because I wanted the absolute pixel-perfect control that this offers.

-On the technical side of things, I'm using the [Jekyll](http://jekyllrb.com/) platform, based off of the [Jekyll Now](https://github.com/barryclark/jekyll-now) preset (which has been largely modified to meet my needs).
+On the technical side of things, I'm using the [Jekyll](http://jekyllrb.com/) platform, based off of the [Jekyll Now](https://github.com/barryclark/jekyll-now) preset (which has been largely modified to meet my needs, so much so that there barely is anything left from the original repo).
 I tried to make it as modular as even possible as to make modifications easy and have a lot of reusability.
 You can check out the [GitHub repo](https://github.com/MaximeKjaer/MaximeKjaer.github.io) if you want to have a look for yourself.

 But the main goal of this post was to discuss design decisions, so why don't we dive into that now: